 Daniel Johnson - Sous Chef, Northside Cafe

-Chef Dan Johnson started over fifteen-years ago in the food industry, but his love of food came from making goodies for the holidays with his grandma.
-While working his way up at an array of kitchens in Spokane, Dan attend the Inland Northwest Culinary Institute.
-After school, he worked a few private resorts in Idaho such as Blackrock golf course, and The Valley Club.
+Chef Dan Johnson began working in the food industry over 15 years ago, but his love of food came from making goodies for the holidays with his grandma.
+While working his way up at an array of kitchens in Spokane, Chef Dan attended the Inland Northwest Culinary Institute.
+After school, he worked at private resorts in Idaho, including Blackrock Golf Course and The Valley Club.
 Being a native of the rolling hills of the Palouse, it was only fitting to start his family down here at WSU.
-Dan enjoys working quality local and sustainable ingredients, and loves to share his passion of food with the students of WSU.
+Chef Dan enjoys working with quality local and sustainable ingredients, and loves to share his passion of food with the students of WSU.

 Jason Butcherite - Executive Chef, Hillside Cafe